Woman withdraws protection order against Somerset County DA; additional order remains

 The woman and Thomas knew one another professionally for several years, according to police, and did not have a prior intimate relationship.

-The Windber woman also requested a protection order against Thomas' wife, Amy Thomas — but a Somerset County judge who initially granted that order last week has since vacated the "intimidation" order and cancelled an upcoming hearing on the matter.
+The Windber woman also requested a protection order against Thomas' wife, Amy Thomas, but the judge who initially granted that order last week has since vacated the "intimidation" order and canceled an upcoming hearing on the matter.

 The petition accused Amy Thomas, 36, also of Cambria Avenue, of taking photos of the woman's vehicle Sept.
 20 outside a Richland Township restaurant and of harassing her in the past.